 Prognosis and Survival

 There are no clear data regarding the survival of patients with localized (apparently benign) disease or regional disease.
 Although patients with localized (apparently benign) disease should experience an overall survival approaching that of age-matched disease-free individuals, 6.5% to 16.5% of these patients will develop a recurrence, usually 5 to 15 years after initial surgery.[37,38,39]

 Approximately 15% to 25% of patients with recurrent disease experience distant metastasis.
 The 5-year overall survival rates in those with metastatic disease range from 50% to 70%.[40,41,42,43] Carriers of SDHB pathogenic variants have an increased risk of developing metastatic disease of approximately 25% to 50%.
 The most commonly associated gene with metastatic pheochromocytoma and paraganglioma is SDHB (over 40% of cases).[45,46]

 Long-term follow-up is essential for all patients with pheochromocytoma or extra-adrenal paraganglioma, even when initial pathology demonstrates no findings that are concerning for malignancy.

-Another PDQ summary containing information about pheochromocytoma and paraganglioma includes the following:
+Other PDQ summaries containing information related to pheochromocytoma and paraganglioma include the following: